kopa/BikersField/README.md

 # BikersField
-This is a Data Field for the Fenix 3 that shows multiple values on a single field.
+This is free a Data Field for the Fenix 3 that shows multiple values on a single field.
 BikersField is open source and its code resides at github: https://github.com/kopa/BikersField

 Release versions are published in the [Garmin App Store](https://apps.garmin.com)